jlevy/og-equity-compensation/README.md

 ### Less common types of equity

-We’ll finish our tour of the ways equity can be granted with some other, less common kinds of equity.
-Most employees won’t run into these, but in the interest of completeness, it’s worth mentioning a few other flavors of equity compensation out there.
+Most employees won’t run into these, but a complete tour of the ways equity can be granted must mention a few other flavors out there.

 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual ownership in a company.